 CH-1211 Genève 4

-Sévane Garibian holds a PhD in Law from the Universities of Paris Ouest-Nanterre-La-Défense (Paris X) and Geneva.
-She is currently an SNF Professor at the Law Faculty of the University of Geneva (UNIGE) and an Associate Professor at the Law Faculty of the University of Neuchâtel (UNINE).
-She is also an Associate Researcher at the Institut de recherche interdisciplinaire sur les enjeux sociaux (EHESS / CNRS, Paris) and the Laboratoire Anthropologie bio-culturelle, Droit, Ethique & Santé (Aix-Marseille Université / CNRS).
-She is notably a member of the steering committee of the Centre d'étude, de technique et d'évaluation législatives (UNIGE) and a member of the scientific board of the Association francophone de justice transitionnelle.
-In December 2013, she was a judge at the Permanent Peoples' Tribunal for Sri Lanka, in Bremen.
-As a member of the research program "Corpses of Mass Violence and Genocide" directed by Elisabeth Anstett (EHESS / CNRS) and Jean-Marc Dreyfus (University of Manchester), and funded by the European Research Council (ERC Starting Grant, 2012-2016), she (co-)organized multiple research missions and scientific events.
-She is the author of numerous publications and (co-)director of several collective volumes (see list of publications).
+Sévane Garibian holds a PhD in Law from the Universities of Paris-Nanterre (Paris X) and Geneva.
+She is an SNF Professor at the Law Faculty of the University of Geneva (UNIGE, 2016-2022), where she was nominated as a Full Professor in 2022.
+She is also an Adjunct Professor at the Law Faculty of the University of Neuchâtel (UNINE) and an Associate Researcher at the Institut de recherche interdisciplinaire sur les enjeux sociaux (EHESS / CNRS, Paris).
+At UNIGE, she is currently a member of the steering committee of the Centre d'étude, de technique et d'évaluation législatives and of the scientific board of the Maison de l'Histoire.
+She is also a member of the Commission de recherche of UNINE.
+She was co-beneficiary of an ERC Consolidator Grant (2012-2016) for the European research project "Corpses of Mass Violence and Genocide" and an associate member of the research project "Connecting Legal and Psychological Aspects in the Search for Victims of Enforced Disappearance in Colombia, El Salvador and Mexico" (SNIS Grant 2018-2020).
+Sévane Garibian regularly (co-)organizes scientific events and research trips, including fieldwork.
+She is the author of numerous publications and (co-)director of several multilingual collective volumes (see list of publications).